-Log in to vCenter Server by using the vSphere Web Client to manage your vSphere inventory.
+Log in to vCenter Server by using the vSphere Client to manage your vSphere inventory.

-In vSphere 6.0, the vSphere Web Client is installed as part of the vCenter Server on Windows or the vCenter Server Appliance deployment.
-This way, the vSphere Web Client always points to the same vCenter Single Sign-On instance.
+In vSphere 6.5 and later, the vSphere Client is installed as part of the vCenter Server on Windows or the vCenter Server Appliance deployment.
+This way, the vSphere Client always points to the same vCenter Single Sign-On instance.

-- Open a Web browser and enter the URL for the vSphere Web Client: https://vcenter_server_ip_address_or_fqdn/vsphere-client or https://vcenter_server_ip_address_or_fqdn:9443.
+- Open a Web browser and enter the URL for your vCenter Server instance: https://vcenter_server_ip_address_or_fqdn

 - Enter the credentials of a user who has permissions on vCenter Server, and click Login.